Makuuchi: Overview

 There must be at least one sekiwake and komusubi on each side of the banzuke, normally two total, but there may be more.
 Although there is usually a yokozuna there is no requirement for one, and it has sometimes happened that no active yokozuna or no ōzeki were listed in the ranks.
 If there is more than one yokozuna but only one ōzeki, the lower rank will be filled out by designating one of the yokozuna as yokozuna-ōzeki.
 There is no recorded instance of there being fewer than two yokozuna and ōzeki in total.

 There are a number of privileges and responsibilities associated with the san'yaku ranks.
 Any wrestler who reaches one of them is entitled to purchase one of the membership shares in the Japan Sumo Association, regardless of the total number of tournaments they have spent in the top makuuchi division.
 They may be called on to represent all sumo wrestlers on certain occasions.
 For example, when the president of the Sumo Association makes a formal speech on the opening and closing days of a tournament, he is flanked by all the san'yaku wrestlers in their mawashi.
 Similarly they may be called to assist in welcoming a VIP, such as the Emperor, to the arena.

-The san'yaku can be split into two groups: The senior yokozuna and ōzeki, and junior sekiwake and komusubi.
+The san'yaku can be split into two groups: the senior yokozuna and ōzeki, and the junior sekiwake and komusubi.

 The former group have special promotion criteria and higher salaries, and have additional perks such as a higher number of junior wrestlers to assist them, an entitlement to park in the Sumo Association compound and voting rights in the election for Association directors.
 Senior yokozuna and ōzeki also have added responsibilities.
 They are expected to represent wrestler views to the Association, assist in advertising events and meet event sponsors.

 The latter group, sekiwake and komusubi, have lesser responsibilities and are still eligible for one of the three special prizes, or sanshō that are awarded for exceptional performance at the end of each tournament.